dethcrypto/TypeChain/packages/hardhat/README.md

 There is an optional flag `--no-typechain` which can be passed in to skip Typechain compilation.

-This plugin adds the _typechain_ task to hardhat:
+This plugin also adds the `typechain` task to hardhat:

 ```
-Generate Typechain typings for compiled contracts
+hardhat typechain # always regenerates typings to all files
 ```

 ## Configuration